 Civil unions became legal in Colorado on May 1, 2013, a few months after the state’s General Assembly passed legislation allowing for civil unions.

-Domestic partnerships have been recognized in Wisconsin since August 2009 and a U.S. appeals court has now ruled that a gay marriage ban in Wisconsin is unconstitutional.
+Domestic partnerships have been recognized in Wisconsin since August 2009 and a U.S. appeals court has ruled that the state's gay marriage ban is unconstitutional.

 Visit this page by the National Conference of State Legislatures for more information on gay marriage laws by state.

 20 individuals have been arrested in connection with a five-month long investigation that involved the Santa Barbara Police Department, and the Bureau of Alcohol, Tobacco, Firearms and Explosives, into the sales of illegal narcotics and firearms.